 5. GO TO www.MentalHealthAssessment.org, DO THE MINI CHECKLIST AND YOU WILL SEE ALL OF YOUR MENTAL HEALTH DISTRESSES & MALFUNCTIONS CLEARLY LISTED IN YOUR CHECKLIST REPORT, WHICH YOU CAN IMMEDIATELY READ or DOWNLOAD.

 You can do a Mental Health Assessment day or night, 365 days of the year, wherever you are, as often as you like – and it’s a free service.
 It takes 20 to 30 minutes, is strictly confidential, and your Report tells you most of what you need to know.
 Your Report shows you simply and clearly each of your Mental Health Distresses and Malfunctions, scored and printed out in order of importance.
 Your Report also gives you a full Holistic range of treatment options for each of your significant Distresses and Malfunctions, including the types of medications likely to give you the fastest relief and the best long-term results.

-It is a great help to go to www.MentalHealthAssessment.org and repeat the Mental Health Assessments weekly so you can see what is happening to your Total Score and which of your Distresses and Malfunctions are improving and scoring better.
+It is a great help to go to www.MentalHealthAssessment.org and repeat the Mental Health Assessments weekly so you can see what is happening to your Total Score and which of your Distresses and Malfunctions are improving.
 You will be able to see clearly which problems aren’t any better, and which if any have got worse and have scored higher.
 That helps to clarify where changes to your treatment are needed so you get better more quickly and completely.
 The faster you become Mentally Healthy and Stronger the sooner you become happier, function/perform better and become safe from addictions.

 Doing a series of Mental Health Assessments now will give you knowledge and understanding that will save you suffering and cost for the whole of the rest of your life, and will make life better for those who are near and dear to you.